iWriteGigs

 Question #32

-A usually higher than the nominal interest rate.
+A also called the after-tax interest rate.

 B the percentage increase in purchasing power that the lender receives on a loan.